 You don’t need anything other than the magic eraser for this one.
 In a wiping motion, firmly press the eraser on the part of the sneakers you want to clean.

-The Verdict: While we seemed to like the results of the toothpaste trick a bit more, a magic eraser is almost just as effective.
+The Verdict: While we like the results of the toothpaste trick a bit more, a magic eraser is almost just as effective.
 Almost all of the scuffs we were trying to eliminate disappeared after a few scrubs with the eraser.
 If you have erasers around your house, try it out.
-If not (and you'd end up having to buy some), just use toothpaste.
+If not (and you’d end up having to buy some), just use toothpaste.

 Pour a small amount of nail polish remover on a cotton ball—you don’t need a ton.
 In a circular motion, rub on the spots of the sneakers you want to clean.
 If needed, use a damp paper towel to remove excess nail polish remover residue.